-Working to Ensure Sugar Remains the Key Industry for Another Century Tatsuji Okiyama President and Representative Director Daito Seito Co., Ltd. Hino Motors is an indispensable partner for the sugar cane industry on Minami Daito.
+Working to Ensure Sugar Remains the Key Industry for Another Century Tatsuji Okiyama President and Representative Director Daito Seito Co., Ltd.

+Hino Motors is an indispensable partner for the sugar cane industry on Minami Daito.
 When we first introduced Hino trucks I was still farming myself, so as someone well-acquainted with local conditions I made various requests.
 When we requested the replacement of the trucks in 2014, Hino Motors accurately grasped the challenges we face on the ground, with the result that they provided us with excellent trucks that fit the purpose.
 In recent years the number of young people working in the sugar cane industry on Minami Daito has remained stable, which is excellent news, and helps to maintain the island's vitality.
 I hope that Hino Motors will continue to support our business long into the future.
-Continuing to Provide Trucks That Support Island Life Right: Hirosuke Fukuzato President and Representative Director Okinawa Hino Motors, Ltd. Left: Shigeo Higa Sales Division Manager, Deputy General Manager Sales Department, Member of

-When Daito Seito was first considering the introduction of trucks to run alongside the sugar cane harvester, I met with Mr. Okiyama, who is now President of Daito Seito, but back then was still involved directly in sugar cane farming.
+Continuing to Provide Trucks That Support Island Life Right: Hirosuke Fukuzato President and Representative Director Okinawa Hino Motors, Ltd. Left: Shigeo Higa Managing Officer, Member of the Board When Daito Seito was first considering the introduction of trucks to run alongside the sugar cane harvester, I met with Mr. Okiyama, who is now President of Daito Seito, but back then was still involved directly in sugar cane farming.
 I learned about the various challenges the farmers faced from him.
 We made various customizations in response to harvesting conditions, creating a vehicle based on our broad knowledge, including technology that was under development for use in the Dakar Rally at the time.
 We were overjoyed when our efforts paid off and we received the original order, which led to an ongoing relationship with the island.
 Although new successor trucks have also been introduced since, I am always deeply impressed to see the trucks from the original order still running smoothly, thanks to maintenance that keeps them looking just like new.
-HINO SUSTAINABILITY REPORT 2018 HINO SUSTAINABILITY REPORT 2018 \ Ranger FT: A four-wheel drive, medium-duty Hino Ranger truck.
-25